aws-observability/aws-otel-java-instrumentation/cloudwatch-plugin-otel/README.md

 - **One OpenTelemetry instance per classloader.** The plugin binds to the first OpenTelemetry instance it sees and records all span metrics through that instance's `MeterProvider`.
 If an application builds more than one SDK in the same classloader, span metrics use the first one.
+- **Requires a configured metrics pipeline.** If the host has no metrics pipeline (e.g.
+  `OTEL_METRICS_EXPORTER=none` or a `MeterProvider` with no reader), the plugin stays inert: it records nothing and does not mark spans, so downstream span-metric generation still produces the metrics from the sampled spans.
+Configure a metrics exporter to get in-process span metrics.
+- **Declarative (file-based) SDK configuration is not supported.** When the SDK is built from a declarative configuration file (`OTEL_EXPERIMENTAL_CONFIG_FILE` / `otel.experimental.config.file`), the autoconfigure customizer and post-build hooks the plugin relies on do not run, so the plugin is not wired in.
+Use one of the four documented wiring modes without declarative file config.

 ## License